-Healthy diets can defend the human body against some forms of diseases, particularly non-communicable diseases such as obesity, diabetes, coronary diseases, some types of cancer, and skeletal conditions.
+Healthy diets can defend the human body against diseases, particularly non-communicable diseases such as obesity, diabetes, coronary diseases, some types of cancer, and skeletal conditions.
 Healthy diets can also lead to optimal body weight.

-One research looked at the effect of DASH (Dietary Interventions to Avoid Hypertension) diet on blood pressure.
+One research looked at the DASH (Dietary Interventions to Avoid Hypertension) diet on blood pressure.
 Researchers recruited 460 overweight and obese individuals with borderline high blood pressure.

 They gave food to participants in compliance with the DASH diet recommendations.